corenova/yang-js/README.md

 ### parse (schema)

-This call returns a new `Yang` expression containing the parsed schema object and its sub-expression(s).
+This call accepts a YANG schema string and returns a new `Yang` expression containing the parsed schema object and its sub-expression(s).
 It will perform syntactic and semantic parsing of the input YANG schema.
 If any validation errors are encountered, it will throw the appropriate error along with the context information regarding the error.

-It accepts YANG string schema text and returns a new `Yang` expression instance.

 Below example in coffeescript demonstrates typical use: